Median Income

 Is Cary a Good Place to Live?

-Based on current data, Cary receives an overall livability score of 2.6 out of 5.0, earning a grade of C+.
-Areas to be aware of include an elevated poverty rate, below-average incomes, long commute times.
+Based on current data, Cary receives an overall livability score of 2.1 out of 5.0, earning a grade of C. Key strengths include abundant sunshine.
+Areas to be aware of include elevated crime rates, an elevated poverty rate, a high uninsured rate.
 Cary has some notable strengths but also faces challenges that prospective residents should consider.

 Economy & Jobs